 Activities Aide Certification and Training Program Information

 An activities aide plans, manages and implements activities for residents of senior living centers or visitors to adult daycare and community centers.
 While it is not mandatory, many organizations prefer to hire aides who hold certification from the National Certification Council for Activity Professionals (NCCAP).
-Read on to learn what is required in an NCCAP certification training program, include the education prerequisites and coursework.

 - Cultural issues in gerontology